Skip to main content

 B-Notice (CP2100/CP2100A)

-IRS found that the name and TIN you reported don't match their records.
+A B-Notice means the IRS found that the name and TIN you reported on a 1099 do not match their database records.

-Response: Contact the contractor for a corrected W-9.
-Begin backup withholding if not corrected within a reasonable time.
+• Response: Contact the contractor immediately for a corrected W-9.
+You must begin backup withholding if the information is not corrected within a reasonable time (usually 30 business days).

 C-Notice

-IRS determined the contractor underreported income (didn't report payments on their return).
+A C-Notice means the IRS determined the payee underreported their income (they didn't report previous 1099 payments on their tax return).

-Response: Begin backup withholding immediately.
-Continue until IRS notifies you to stop.
+• Response: Begin backup withholding immediately.
+You must continue withholding 24% until the IRS explicitly notifies you to stop.

 Need to Generate a 1099-NEC?